timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Furthermore, it is RECOMMENDED that publication engines do not produce RRDP delta files more frequently than once per minute.
-A possible approach for this is that the publication engine SHOULD publish changes at a regular (one minute) interval.
+A possible approach for this is that the publication engine publishes changes at a regular (one minute) interval.
 The RRDP server then makes available the new materials received from all Publishers in this interval in a single RRDP delta file.

-While the latter may not reduce the amount of data due to changed objects, this will result in shorter notification files, and will reduce the number of delta files that RPs need to fetch and process.
+While this does not reduce the amount of data due to changed objects, this results in shorter notification files and reduces the number of delta files that RPs need to fetch and process.

 ## Manifest and CRL Update Times